State coronavirus cases rise by 5,004, deaths climb by 46 to 3,281

 Worldwide

 Five European nations are in the top 10.
-The United Kingdom's deaths increased from decreased from 280 deaths to 154 for third place with 43,081 – behind the United States and Brazil.
+The United Kingdom's deaths decreased from 280 to 149 deaths for third place with 43,230 – behind the United States and Brazil.
 The high was 1,172.

-No. 4 Spain added 2 deaths and No. 5 France climbed by 11 Wednesday after 57 Tuesday and a high of 1,494.
-No. 10 Belgium announced 9 deaths.

-No. 11 Germany, which was displaced from the top 10 earlier last week by Iran, added 17 for the second day in a row.
-No. 10 Iran reported 133 deaths.
+No. 4 Spain added 3 deaths and No. 5 France climbed by 21 after 11 Wednesday and a high of 1,494.
+No. 10 Belgium announced 4 deaths.
+No. 11 Germany, which was displaced from the top 10 earlier last week by Iran, added 9.
+No. 9 Iran reported 134 deaths.

-Russia is in third place in the world in cases with 606,881, including an additional 7,176 behind the United States and Brazil.
-The nation added 154 more deaths in 13th place, passing Canada, which added 30.
+Russia is in third place in the world in cases with 613,994, including an additional 7,113 behind the United States and Brazil.
+The nation added 92 more deaths in 13th place.

-Sweden, which has been doing "herd immunity, reported 48 deaths for a total of 5,209 in 16th.
-Neighboring Norway reported 1 death to rise to 249 as well as 16 more cases.
+Sweden, which has been doing "herd immunity, reported 21 deaths for a total of 5,230 in 16th.
+Neighboring Norway didn't report any data and previously was 249 deaths and 16 more cases.

 Scripps Only Content 2020